microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 A pandas processing pipeline with pivot functions
 -------------------------------------------------

-In an earlier section `What is Pivoting?`_, we gave an example of a typical pivoting pipeline that you might see in a cybersec investigation.
+In an earlier section `What is "Pivoting"?`_, we gave an example of a typical pivoting pipeline that you might see in a cybersec investigation.

 Because pivot functions can take pandas DataFrames as inputs and return them